 By sharing your article, you can make a bigger impact with your new publication.
 Now that your article is published, you can use your Share Link to share your research with friends, family, colleagues, and your wider network.
 There are many benefits to doing so:

 - Sharing the link via social media accounts and email helps you generate interest in your article.

 - Sharing your article makes it more visible, potentially increasing downloads and citations.

 The majority of Elsevier journals offer Share Links.
 A Share Link is a customized link which authors receive for their newly-published article on ScienceDirect.
 The link provides 50 days’ free access to their article – after that, the usual access rules apply.
 Anyone clicking on the Share Link within the 50-day period will be taken directly to the article with no sign up or registration required.
 Share Links are ideal for sharing articles via email and social media.

-- You can find out in the Guide for Authors if the journal of your choice offers Share Links.
+- You can find out from the guide for authors if the journal of your choice offers Share Links.
 You will automatically receive the Share Link at the final citable publication stage of your article via email.